-Face protection goggles in combination with masks, or chin length face shields or other splatter guards are required whenever there is the possibility of splashes, sprays or splatters of infectious or other hazardous materials to the face.
+Face protection goggles in combination with masks, chin-length face shields, or other splatter guards are required whenever there is the possibility of splashes, sprays, or splatters of infectious or other hazardous materials to the face.

 This category includes: laboratory coats, smocks, scrub suits, and gowns.
-Clean, long sleeved garments should be used to minimize the contamination of skin or street clothes and to reduce shedding of microorganisms from the arms.
-In circumstances where it is anticipated that splashes may occur, the garment must be resistant to liquid penetration (in order to protect clothing from contamination).
+Clean, long-sleeved garments should be used to minimize the contamination of skin or street clothes and to reduce shedding of microorganisms from the arms.
+In circumstances where it is anticipated that splashes may occur, the garment must be resistant to liquid penetration (to protect clothing from contamination).
 If the garment is not disposable, it must be capable of withstanding sterilization in the event it becomes contaminated.
-Additional criteria for selecting clothing are: comfort, appearance, closure types and location, anti-static properties and durability.
+Additional criteria for selecting clothing are: comfort, appearance, closure types and location, anti-static properties, and durability.
 Protective clothing must be removed in non-laboratory areas.
 Disposables should be available for visitors, maintenance and service workers in the event it is required.
 All protective clothing should be either discarded in the laboratory or laundered by the facility.
 Personnel must not launder laboratory clothing at home.

 7. Blenders, Ultrasonic Disrupters, Grinders and Lyophilizers

-Safety blenders, although expensive, are designed to prevent leakage from the bottom of the blender jar, provide a cooling jacket to avoid biological inactivation and to withstand sterilization by autoclaving.
-If blender rotors are not leak-proof, they should be tested with sterile saline or dye solution prior to use with biohazardous material.
+Safety blenders, although expensive, are designed to prevent leakage from the bottom of the blender jar, provide a cooling jacket to avoid biological inactivation, and withstand sterilization by autoclaving.
+If blender rotors are not leak-proof, they should be tested with sterile saline or dye solution before use with biohazardous material.
 The use of glass blender jars is not recommended because of the breakage potential.
 If they must be used, glass jars should be covered with a polypropylene jar to prevent spraying of glass and contents in the event the blender jar breaks.

 A towel moistened with disinfectant should be placed over the top of the blender during use.
 Before opening the blender jar allow the unit to rest for at least one minute to allow the aerosol to settle.
 The device should be decontaminated promptly after use.
 Depending on the lyophilizer design, aerosol production may occur when material is loaded or removed from the lyophilizer unit.
 If possible, sample material should be loaded in a biological safety cabinet.